danielbanar/MasinaV3/README.md

 On your computer navigate to your gstreamer folder, the default should be: `C:\gstreamer\1.0\msvc_x86_64\bin` open a terminal here by holding `Shift` and `Right click` and click on Open in Terminal/Open powershell window here.
 Paste this command to the terminal: `gst-launch-1.0.exe udpsrc port=2222 ! application/x-rtp,encoding-name=H264,payload=96 ! rtph264depay ! avdec_h264 ! fpsdisplaysink sync=false`
 And video window should appear and everything should be working.
-> If nothing opens make sure you did not get any errors on the raspberry pi.
-Otherwise your firewall is probably blocking the port 2222.
-If you are using different antivirus than windows defenter open the antivirus control panel and try disabling firewall.
-Then go to **Windows Defender Firewall with Advanced Security** settings by typing it into start.
+>  If nothing opens, check for errors on the Raspberry Pi.
+Otherwise ensure your firewall isn't blocking the port 2222.
+If using a third-party antivirus, disable its firewall.
+Then go to **Windows Defender Firewall with Advanced Security** settings.
 Now on top left click on Inbound Rules and in the top right click New Rule > Port > UDP, Specific remote ports: 2222-2224 > Allow the connection > name it whatever you like > Finish.
-To be extra sure do the same in Outbound Rules.
+Repeat the same in Outbound Rules.

 ### Autostart video
 Here you can choose whether you also want to record the video to a SD card.